 SHOP NOW: Wedge Fan Ring, £80, Little by Little

 If you’re looking to create a capsule wardrobe with a conscience, Everlane is your answer.
 The US brand prides itself on its entirely transparent supply chain, partnering with the best ethical factories around the world.
 They use recycled materials where they can, address water use and chemical inputs and invest in carbon-offset projects.
-Our top picks are their premium jeans, which are made from repurposed fabrics and their Tread sneaker collection – each pair contains the equivalent of 9.5 discarded plastic bottles!
+Our top picks are their ethically made jeans and their forever sneakers, which feature 50% recycled cotton canvas and 100% recycled polyester laces.

 Global sustainable fashion label ZAVI aims to fight the battle against fast fashion.
 Using organic and sustainable fabrics, ZAVI strives to provide conscious fashion that is relevant, desirable and affordable.
 Their fabrics consist of organic cotton, bamboo, vegan silk, recycled polyester, hemp and lyocell.